andre-brandao/pyprland/Plugins.md

 - 🌟🌟🌟 [[monitors]] allows relative placement of monitors depending on the model

 > [!note]
+> - You may install more plugins by using 3rd party or custom Python packages.
 > - "🌟" indicates some maturity & reliability level of the plugin, considering age, attention paid and complexity - from 0 to 3.